-Perhaps you might be interested in taking a fall foraging walk!
-Foraging is simply the act of gathering wild foods in nature.
-Think wild blackberries, nuts, and nettles.
-While our ancestors relied on foraging, today it's more about a way to outdoors, get exercise and get to know the natural world.
+Foraging is fun way to hike in the woods while gathering wild foods that you can eat!
+Think wild blackberries, nuts, fungi, nettles, and other plants.
+While our ancestors relied on foraging, today it's more about a way to outdoors, get exercise, and get to know the natural world.

 I do most of my wild food foraging during the spring/summer growing season, in and around the vegetable gardens, fields, and forest edges surrounding them: dandelion greens, lamb’s quarters, amaranth leaves, purslane, wild mustard, blueberries, blackberries, Concord grapes.

 My editor, who used to live in England, had shared an interesting article from a British magazine on tips on October Foraging.
 A wonderful online resource!
 It got me wondering about fall foraging here in my little patch of northern New England.
 Come join me and get inspired by what's in nature.
 Your part of the world may bring different discoveries!

 I set out on a gorgeous October morning—bright sunshine, maples and other hardwood trees resplendent in fall foliage, windy, cool enough for a fleece jacket—to see what edibles I could find.
 I wasn’t looking for lunch, just challenging myself to see what nature’s pantry might have to offer at this time of year.